labthings/picamerax/docs/recipes2.rst

 you're better off using :class:`~array.PiYUVArray` as this rescales the UV components for convenience).
-However, if you only require the Y plane you can provide a buffer just large enough for this plane and ignore the error that occurs when writing to the buffer (picamera will deliberately write as much as it can to the buffer before raising an exception to support this use-case):
+However, if you only require the Y plane you can provide a buffer just large enough for this plane and ignore the error that occurs when writing to the buffer (picamerax will deliberately write as much as it can to the buffer before raising an exception to support this use-case):

 .. literalinclude:: examples/yuv_capture4.py